-He has been teaching classes for more than 15 years in operations management, production and supply management, supply chain management, logistics, management information systems, and strategic management at undergraduate, master’s, PhD, and executive MBA levels at different universities worldwide in English, German, and Russian.
-He has given guest lectures, presented scholarly papers and has been a visiting professor at numerous universities iin Asia, Europe and North America.
+He has been teaching classes for more than 20 years in operations management, production and supply management, supply chain management, logistics, management information systems, and strategic management at undergraduate, master’s, PhD, and executive MBA levels at different universities worldwide in English, German, and Russian.
+He has given guest lectures, presented scholarly papers and has been a visiting professor at numerous universities in Asia, Europe and North America.

+His academic background includes industrial engineering, operations research, and applied control theory.
+He studied industrial engineering and production management in St. Petersburg and Chemnitz and graduated with honors.
+He gained his PhD (Dr.rer.pol.), Doctor of Science (ScD), and Habilitation degrees in 2006 (TU Chemnitz), 2008 (FINEC St. Petersburg), and 2011 (TU Chemnitz) respectively.
 Prior to becoming an academic, he was mainly engaged in industry and consulting, especially for process optimization in manufacturing and logistics and ERP systems.
 His practical expertise includes numerous projects on the application of operations research and process optimization methods to operations design, logistics, scheduling and supply chain optimization.
 Prior to joining the Berlin School of Economics and Law, he was professor and acting chair of Operations Management at University of Hamburg.